-E. Academic progress throughout the degree program: The grading system for the D.Min. program is the following: Students will earn a letter grade for each seminar (A, A-, B+, B, B-, C+, C, C-, F).
+- E. Academic progress throughout the degree program: The grading system for the D.Min. program is the following: Students will earn a letter grade for each seminar (A, B, C, F).
 The D.Min.
 Committee will review the grades of all students after each semester.
-Students who receive a "C" grade or lower will be placed on probation.
+Students who receive a "C" grade will be placed on probation.
 Two "C's" in the program means the person is terminated from the program.
-After the fourth seminar, the student must have a "B" average as one criterion for being voted into candidacy.

-- F. Course Completion: Written coursework for any of the D.Min. seminars is due to the Professor at a time set by the professor (normally between 45 and 60 days).
+After the fourth seminar, the student must have a "B" average as one criterion for being voted into candidacy. - F. Course Completion: Written coursework for any of the D.Min. seminars is due to the Professor at a time set by the professor (normally between 45 and 60 days).
 However, after 90 days, if no paper has been submitted, a student will receive a grade of "F" and will be terminated from the program. - G. Workshops and Consultations with Faculty: Each participant is expected to participate in the project workshops and consultations with the project advisor as scheduled to maintain satisfactory progress in the project in ministry.
-In extraordinary circumstances, a person may be excused from attending a workshop or consultation with project advisor provided (a) that permission of the Associate Dean is secured in advance and (b) that satisfactory progress is being maintained in developing the project in the context of ministry. - H. Admittance to Candidacy: A student in the Doctor of Ministry program must be admitted to candidacy after successful completion of DM4 and no later than the end of DM5.
+In extraordinary circumstances, a person may be excused from attending a workshop or consultation with project advisor provided (a) that permission of the Associate Dean is secured in advance and (b) that satisfactory progress is being maintained in developing the project in the context of ministry. - H. Admittance to Candidacy: A student in the Doctor of Ministry program must be admitted to candidacy after successful completion of DM00004 and no later than the end of DM00005.
 Requirements for application for admission to candidacy include (a) a complete project proposal approved by the faculty advisor and D.Min.
-Committee and (b) a "B" average in the first four D.Min. seminars. - I. Time Limits for DM10006/DM20006 and DM10007/DM20007: In the normal course of events, a student is expected to complete DM6 and DM7 within a two-year period starting at the conclusion of DM5 and ending with graduation in May two years following.
-Any exceptions to this time limit must be reviewed and approved by the Doctor of Ministry Committee. - J. Termination from Program: When a participant has failed to maintain satisfactory progress in the D.Min. degree, the person is dropped from the degree and notified by the Associate Dean. - K. Readmission to the Program: Any request for readmission to the program from a student who has been terminated from the Doctor of Ministry program for failure to maintain satisfactory progress as stipulated by the program policies must be made to the Doctor of Ministry Committee in writing.
+Committee and (b) a "B" average in the first four D.Min. seminars. - I. Time Limits for DM00006 and DM00007: In the normal course of events, a student is expected to complete DM00006 and DM00007 within a two-year period starting at the conclusion of DM00005 and ending with graduation in May two years following.
+Any exceptions to this time limit must be reviewed and approved by the Doctor of Ministry Committee.

+J. Termination from Program

+When a participant has failed to maintain satisfactory progress in the D.Min. degree, the person is dropped from the degree and notified by the Associate Dean.

+K. Readmission to the Program

+Any request for readmission to the program from a student who has been terminated from the Doctor of Ministry program for failure to maintain satisfactory progress as stipulated by the program policies must be made to the Doctor of Ministry Committee in writing.
 The request must be made no later than six months after the student was terminated from the program.
 The request will be reviewed, and, if deemed appropriate by the Committee, an interview with the student will be scheduled.
 If readmission is granted, the Committee will establish a time line for completion of the program with the student.
-No further exceptions will be granted. - L. Graduation Requirements: D.Min. students must have completed all work prescribed within the time limits established by the program or through the Doctor of Ministry Committee.
-The student must receive a cumulative grade point average of 3.00 in all seminars and for the final project. - M. Student Grievance Procedure: If a student has a personal or academic grievance with anyone involved in the Doctor of Ministry program, the student should first contact that person.
-If the matter cannot be resolved satisfactorily, the student has the right to submit a formal written complaint to the Doctor of Ministry Committee.
-A meeting shall be arranged to meet or communicate with each party.
-A decision shall be rendered by the Committee and shall be considered final. - N. Policy on Late Work: When a participant is unable to complete work on time because of illness, death or illness in the immediate family, or other unavoidable circumstances, the participant may request an extension of time.
-To request an extension of time, the participant shall submit the request in writing to the Associate Dean prior to the date the assignment is due.
-The Associate Dean shall forward the request to the professor(s) concerned, who may grant an extension of time not to exceed 60 days beyond the original due date.
+No further exceptions will be granted.